 Gordon began working life as a modern languages teacher.
 Following theological studies at Union, he was successively assistant minister in Ulsterville Presbyterian Church, Belfast (1986–89) and minister of Cognac and Segonzac Reformed Churches (1989–1994) and Marseilles South–East Reformed Church (1995–97), in the Reformed Church of France.
-Gordon was Professor of New Testament at Faculté Jean Calvin (FJC) in Aix–en–Provence, France (1998–2005), as well as vice–principal and then principal of the College; as Associate Professor since 2005, he continues to help deliver the curriculum at FJC on an annual basis and will inaugurate a new module on Hebrews in 2019.
-Gordon is also visiting Professor of New Testament at Baltic Reformed Theological Seminary inRiga, Latvia.
+Gordon was Professor of New Testament at Faculté Jean Calvin (FJC) in Aix–en–Provence, France (1998–2005), as well as vice–principal and then principal of the College; as Associate Professor since 2005, he continues to help deliver the curriculum at FJC on an annual basis.
+Gordon is also visiting Professor of New Testament at Baltic Reformed Theological Seminary in Riga, Latvia.

-Gordon is an elder in his local Church, where since 2012 he has been instrumental in developing and encouraging all–age worship; he is also on the rota of pianists.
+Gordon is an elder in his local Church, where he is on the rota of pianists and also preaches occasionally.
 Gordon likes meeting new people, exploring new places and attempting to communicate in new languages.
 Gordon’s wife Sandra is a nursery–school teacher: together they are parents to four young adults and have one grandchild.